Can Autoimmune Diseases (like Psoriasis) Be Treated Without Drugs?

 - Avoidance of salt, wheat, and oils

-Using these methods, many of my patients who once suffered from autoimmune diseases have now recovered and are free of illness as well as toxic side effects of the drugs.
-Some of these recoveries have written me, but I have never met them.
+Using these methods, many of my patients who once suffered from autoimmune diseases have now recovered and are free of illness as well as the toxic side effects of the drugs.
+Some of people with these recoveries have written me, but I have never actually met them.
 All they did was read one of my books and follow the protocols detailed online.

 Jodi, who has recovered from psoriasis, and psoriatic arthritis is an excellent example:

 “I started experiencing skin rashes and joint pain as a teenager more than 40 years ago.
 Back then, in the 60’s, I don’t think doctors knew much about autoimmune conditions (perhaps not even now).
 I was put on various drugs, including steroids, plaquenil, methotrexate and antihistamines, which swelled my body up like a beached whale.
 I was on medication for almost 20 years and saw different medical specialists including allergists, dermatologists, hematologists, rheumatologists, and endocrinologists.

 By the time I turned 50 in 1999, I was covered from head-to-toe with psoriasis and tested positive for other autoimmune diseases: rheumatoid arthritis, lupus, Hashimoto’s and Sjogren’s.
 The medications only helped a little and I suffered with joint pain, unable to function normally for over twenty years in spite of taking all the medications prescribed by rheumatologists.